 Diabetes can develop in anyone at any point in their life although there are certain groups and age ranges where it is more common.
 There are a range of symptoms that could indicate that someone had Diabetes, these range from excessive thirst to feeling more tired than usual.
 It is believed that up to 26% of residential and nursing home residents have Diabetes so being able to recognise the symptoms and knowing how you can help them to manage the condition is essential.

-- Needing to go to the toilet a lot and more than usual
+- Needing to go to the toilet more frequently

 - Unexplained regular tiredness

 - Cuts taking longer than usual to heal